Road Accident Fund: Governing structure

-The RAF provides compulsory cover to all users of South African roads, both citizens and foreigners, against injuries sustained or death arising from accidents involving motor vehicles within the borders of South Africa.
-This cover is in the form of indemnity insurance to persons who cause the accident, as well as personal injury and death insurance to victims of motor vehicle accidents and their families.

 Funding

-The RAF can obtain its funding from several sources as outlined as Fuel levy income, Government grants paid by National Treasury when there is a pressing need such as an acute cash shortage, and Borrowings/loans which are an allowed source of funding according to the RAF Act, and investment income acquired from invested funds that occasionally result when the RAF's operational capacity prevents it from paying out all its funds.
+The RAF can obtain its funding from several sources as outlined as fuel levy income, government grants paid by National Treasury when there is a pressing need such as an acute cash shortage, and borrowings which are an allowed source of funding according to the RAF Act, and investment income acquired from invested funds that occasionally result when the RAF's operational capacity prevents it from paying out all its funds.

 RAF Fuel levy

 The primary source of income for the RAF compensation scheme is a levy raised on fuel.
 The levy is measured in terms of cents per litre on petrol and diesel fuel sold in South Africa and forms part of the general fuel tax regulated by government.
 The fuel levy per litre is set by National Treasury on a yearly basis, whereas total fuel sales are influenced by a number of macro-economic factors.
 On an annual basis, the RAF requests National Treasury for an increase in the RAF Fuel Levy, based on a financial model and a calculation of its costs during the coming year.
 The full extent of the RAF Fuel Levy requested is seldom granted.
 This is because National Treasury has historically set the levy on the basis of a pay-as-you-go principle rather than with the purpose of establishing a fully funded position for the RAF.
 During the 2012 financial year the RAF Fuel Levy was set at 80 cents per litre.

 The RAF is not involved in the collection of its fuel levy.
 The South African Revenue Service ("SARS") administers the collection of the fuel levy and pays it to the RAF, in accordance with provisions of the Customs and Excise Act, 1964 and the RAF Act.
 The two main variables that determine the income of the RAF are the volume of petrol and diesel sold per annum and the rate of the levy.
 The RAF Fuel Levy can be viewed as a compulsory contribution to social security benefits which is used only for the specific purposes as provided for in legislation.